We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 Bull's Blood Beet Microgreens After 1-day Under Light -Day 6

-Day 6 - Bull's Blood Beets have their distinctive red stems and form their bright green leaves after one day under lights.
-This is 6 days after planting the seeds.
+Day 6 – Bull’s Blood Beets have distinctive red stems and form bright green leaves after one day under lights.
+This is six days after planting the seeds.

 No Seed Husks Remain On The Beet Microgreens

 As you see, no seed husks are remaining on the plants.
-I'm not going to say that this is always the case, as sometimes late germinating seeds or weak plants retain seed hulls.
+I won’t say this is always the case, as sometimes late germinating seeds or weak plants retain seed hulls.

 But for the most part, covering beet seeds with soil will remove the seed husks or hulls from the microgreen plants.